manwaring/serverless-plugin-test-helper/README.md

 1. [Examples](#examples)
 1. [An opinionated approach to serverless testing](#an-opinionated-approach-to-serverless-testing)

-_Feedback appreciated!
+_Feedback is appreciated!
 If you have an idea for how this plugin can be improved [please open an issue](https://github.com/manwaring/serverless-plugin-test-helper/issues/new)._

 # Overview